petermuley/dataweave-blog-src/src/posts/getting-started-with-dw.md

 }
 ```

 Ok ok..
 I promise I like cats too!!
 As you can see though, this is a powerful pattern in which we can manipulate the entire structure of an object quickly, and easily.
-One of my CookBook examples shows you how to append an XML namespace one very object key as simply as
+One of my CookBook examples shows you how to append an XML namespace on very object key as simply as

 ```data-weave
 payload appendNamespace tem